 Calaveras Big Trees State Park preserves the North Grove of giant sequoias that includes the "Discovery Tree" the first Sierra redwood, noted in 1852.
 This park offers camping, picnicking and trails, including the Three Senses Trail, one of the earliest accessible design trails in the state park system.
 The park is four miles northeast of Arnold on Highway 4.
-Phone 209-795-2334.
+Phone (209) 795-2334 for more information.

-North Grove Campground.
-This campground has 7 accessible campsites; 17, 18, 19, 20, 65, 67, and 73.
+North Grove Campground: This campground has 9 accessible campsites.
 Sites have accessible tables and tent pads with firm surfaces.
 Restrooms with showers are accessible.

-Oak Hollow Campground.
-Site number 80 includes accessible parking, furnishings and firm sufaces, but some users may need help with slopes on the route to the restroom.
-Restrooms with showers: The unisex restroom/shower combination building by the accessible site is accessible and the parking space adjacent to the restroom is accessible.
+Oak Hollow Campground: Site number 80 includes accessible parking, furnishings and firm surfaces, but some users may need help with slopes on the route to the restroom.
+The unisex restroom/shower combination building by the accessible site is accessible and the parking space adjacent to the restroom is accessible.

-Beaver Creek, (White Fir) Environmental Camp.This hike in campground has an accessible restroom and only two campsites, one of which is accessible.
+Beaver Creek: The White Fir Environmental Camp hike in campground has an accessible restroom and only two campsites, one of which is accessible.
 The accessible trail is approximately 1/8 mile from the accessible parking space.

-North Grove.
-Accessible picnic sites are now available with nearby accessible parking and restroom.
+North Grove: Accessible picnic sites are available with nearby accessible parking and restroom.

-The Beaver Creek Trail is a 3/4 mile accessible trail that originates from the South Grove parking area and Beaver Creek Picnic Area.
+The Beaver Creek Trail is a 0.75 mile accessible trail that originates from the South Grove parking area and Beaver Creek Picnic Area.
 Accessible parking is available at both the South Grove Trailhead and Beaver Creek Picnic Trailhead locations.
 Accessible picnicking is available at the Beaver Creek Picnic Area.
-The trail is constructed of compact soil and gravel and provides scenic views along Beaver Creek.
+The trail is constructed of compacted soil and gravel and provides scenic views along Beaver Creek.

-Jack Knight Hall This facility is now accessible and and available for special events.
+Jack Knight Hall is accessible and available for special events.
 Accessible parking, routes, and exterior restroom are provided.